Next tour is on Zoom with Trafford Libraries: Tuesday 1 November 2022, 2pm.

-Manchester invented the modern world, for this was the first city of the industrial revolution, and its inhabitants have given the world some of its greatest creations.
+Manchester invented the modern world, for this was the first city of the industrial revolution, and its inhabitants have given society some of its greatest creations.
 These are the ones we detail on this most inventive of walks (in chronological order).

 1. John Kay’s Fly Shuttle, 1733

 Crucial to the development of the cotton industry, in which Manchester led the world from the late 18th century until the Second World War, was this simple machine.

 Before John Kay’s Fly Shuttle, workers threw the shuttle with their hands.
 A couple of weavers were needed at the loom, throwing the shuttle, one to the other.
 Now it could be done by one person.
 Those thrown out of work often joined the machine-breakers – the infamous Luddites – as depicted in the 10th Mural inside the Town Hall.

 • Kay fought for copyright in the courts but wasn’t successful.
 He died in France ruined.

 2. Britain’s 1st canal – the Bridgewater, 1761

 Britain’s first man-made waterway, with a route independent of rivers, was financed by Francis Egerton, 3rd Duke of Bridgewater, who needed to find a way of reducing flooding in his Worsley mine.
 The Duke’s engineer, James Brindley, and his land agent, John Gilbert, proposed letting the water be channeled and the coal taken out along with it.
 The Duke soon realised he had enough coal to supply the needs of local towns, and the most important local town was Manchester.
 He then built a canal across the land so that his supply could reach the growing town.